13 Effective Nonprofit Donor Engagement Strategies

 Engagement isn’t just for donors.
 There are all kinds of people involved with your organization contributing their time and talent to further your mission, and you need to keep them engaged and coming back for more if you want to make a real positive impact on the world.

-So don’t forget to put equal effort into volunteer retention, ensuring your staff are enthusiastic and sustaining a helpful and active board of directors.
+So don’t forget to put equal effort into volunteer retention, ensuring your staff is enthusiastic and sustaining a helpful and active board of directors.
 They’ll all be happier to pitch in, and you’ll be glad you put in the effort to keep them.